brycesimonds/malt-matcher-BE/README.md

 <br>
 <br>

-  Malt Matcher is the brain-child of Cole Stephenson, where a group of 7
+  Malt Matcher is the hard work of a group of 7
-        developers both collaborated on, and spearheaded different ends of the development process to create an app that centers around something we are all passionate about: BEER!
+        developers that both collaborated on and spearheaded different ends of the development process to create an app that centers around something we are all passionate about: BEER!
 </h2>